sta/websocket-sharp/README.md

 ws.SetCookie (new Cookie ("name", "nobita"));
 ```

-As a WebSocket server, if you would like to get the query string included in a handshake request, you should access the `WebSocketBehavior.Context.QueryString` property, such as the following.
+As a WebSocket server, if you would like to get the query string included in a handshake request, you should access the `WebSocketBehavior.QueryString` property, such as the following.

 ```csharp
 public class Chat : WebSocketBehavior